temaxuck/SergunyaDS/README.md

 # SergunyaDS
-Web-site serving as a kind of billboard
+Landing page for a 3D artist.